Typhoon Merbok (2022)

-Typhoon Merbok was the most intense storm to impact Alaska in the month of September in over 70 years.
+Typhoon Merbok (Note: The name Merbok (Malay: merbok, [mərbok]) was contributed by Malaysia and refers to the zebra dove (Geopelia striata) in Malay.) was the most intense storm to impact Alaska in the month of September in over 70 years.
 The fifteenth tropical depression, thirteenth tropical storm, and sixth typhoon of the 2022 Pacific typhoon season, Merbok formed in the West Pacific from a low-pressure area west of Wake Island on September 10.
 Over the next few days, the storm began to strengthen, reaching typhoon intensity on September 13.
 Merbok tracked northward, becoming an extratropical cyclone early on September 15.
 As an extratropical cyclone, it deepened before entering the Bering Sea as a powerful storm.
 Along the coast of Alaska, Merbok inflicted powerful storm surge, flooding, and severe wind across many Alaskan communities.

 Meteorological history

-On 00:00 UTC of September 9, the JMA began tracking a weak tropical depression that had developed west of Wake Island.
+On 00:00 UTC of September 9, the Japan Meteorological Agency (JMA) began tracking a weak tropical depression that had developed west of Wake Island.
 The JMA downgraded the system to a low-pressure area shortly thereafter.
 However, on the next day, the JMA re-upgraded the system to a tropical depression.
-The JTWC followed suit and began issuing advisories, assigning it the designation 15W.
+The Joint Typhoon Warning Center (JTWC) followed suit and began issuing advisories, assigning it the designation 15W.
 In its fifth bulletin, the JTWC stated that 15W turned into a tropical storm when it reached 65 km/h one-minute sustained winds.
 The JMA named the system Merbok on September 12, due to it having achieved 10-minute sustained winds of 35 knot.
 Later that day, Merbok reached severe tropical storm status.
 The next day, the JTWC reported that Merbok became a Category 1 typhoon, reaching sustained winds of 120 km/h.
 On September 15, the JTWC gave its final bulletin on Merbok, noting that it had moved away from habitable areas.

 After transitioning into an extratropical cyclone, the system tracked generally northeastward and continued to deepen as it encountered record warm waters near the western Aleutian Islands.
 It crossed the islands, entering the Bering Sea late on September 15 (HDT) as it maintained hurricane-force winds and reached its minimum central barometric pressure of 937 mbar early the next day.

-Impacts
+Impact

 The storm track generated a large dynamic fetch across the Bering Sea, which contributed to a dangerous storm surge that inundated at least 35 communities across 1,300 miles of coastline in western Alaska.
 Governor Mike Dunleavy declared a state of emergency in the region before the cyclone hit.
 Water levels in Unalakleet peaked at around 12.5 ft, which was among its largest peaks on record.
 In Golovin, the 1913 record of flooding was broken.
 Significant flooding and gale force winds were widely reported across the west coast of Alaska.
 Homes floated off their foundations, major erosion, subsistence infrastructure damage, and power outages were reported in Hooper Bay, Nome, Shaktoolik, Newtok, and Kotlik among others.
 The typhoon also destroyed 1,000 mi of coastline, devastating multiple fish camps in western Alaska.
 Despite the widespread coastal flooding, no injuries were reported.